Lessons that we can all grow from.......

 Tears are as natural to us as breathing, and there is beauty in allowing yourself to be open to the pain of tears.

 How wonderful it feels to give in and let tears flow when we are overwhelmed with emotions, whether we are happy or sad.

 Tears come from the soul, from our well of feelings rising from deep down.

 When we give in to the prickling behind our eyes and the lump in our throat to let teardrops fall from our eyes, we allow our feelings to surface so they can be set free.

 Proud parents shed tears of pride in a child’s accomplishments, a baby’s first step, birthdays, and graduations.

 Long lost friends fall into each other’s arms, tears rolling down their cheeks when they reunite after years of separation.

-Tears may flow from us when we are witness to a commitment being made at a wedding or even while we are watching a love story.
+Tears may flow from us when we witness a commitment being made at a wedding or even while we are watching a love story.